ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 #### **1. Automatic restore with backup **
 Since no Linux knowledge is required here, and the whole thing is done via the Iobroker web interface, the variant of the automatic restore using [Backitup](https://github.com/simatec/ioBroker.backitup/blob/master/README.md) takes place first.

-To do this, the adapter Backitup must be installed.
+The adapter Backitup must be installed for this.
 This is done via the "Adapter" tab.
 Search for Backitup there and install an instance using the (+).

 Once the installation is complete, you save the "ioBroker backup" created previously by the old system on your new system with an sftp program such as FileZilla or WinSCP in the path / opt / iobroker / backups.